yashdd/ElectricVehiclePopulationData_Analysis/README.md

-This Repository contains a Tableau Workbook file that contains dashboards for ElectricVehicle Population Data Analysis.
+This Repository has a Tableau Workbook file that contains dashboards for ElectricVehicle Population Data Analysis.
 The data is taken from https://catalog.data.gov/dataset/electric-vehicle-population-data .